PriorRG: Prior-Guided Contrastive Pre-training and Coarse-to-Fine Decoding for Chest X-ray Report Generation: Method

 Stage 2 consists of two main components: (1) an attention-enhanced hierarchical fusion network for constructing hierarchical visual semantics, and (2) a coarse-to-fine decoding that progressively integrates prior knowledge with hierarchical visual semantics to guide report generation.

-\textbf{Attention-enhanced layer fusion network.} Existing methods \cite{liang2024divide-acmmm-24,mlrg} utilize only the vision encoder's last hidden state for report generation, which may neglect low-level details such as lesion morphology.
-To address this issue, we devise an attention-enhanced feature fusion network based on CBAM \cite{Woo_2018_ECCV-cbam} (see Figure~\ref{fig:stf-alf}).
-Specifically, we apply CBAM's channel attention and spatial attention modules to the hidden state of each encoder layer, dynamically reweighting features to emphasize diagnostically relevant information.
-The reweighted features are then processed by a channel fusion projector---implemented with Conv2D layers---which compresses and transforms the representations while retaining pixel-level and semantic information.
-Finally, the fused features are passed through a projection head, followed by temporal positional embedding and layer normalization, yielding hierarchical visual representations ${\boldsymbol{{V} }}^{hier} \in {\mathbb{R}^{B \times s \times d}}$ that capture both low-level details and high-level semantic cues.
+\textbf{Attention-enhanced layer fusion network.} Previous methods \cite{liang2024divide-acmmm-24,mlrg} rely solely on the vision encoder's last hidden state, overlooking low-level details such as lesion morphology.
+To mitigate this, we design an attention-enhanced layer fusion network based on CBAM \cite{Woo_2018_ECCV-cbam} (see Figure~\ref{fig:stf-alf}).
+CBAM's channel and spatial attention are applied to each encoder layer to highlight diagnostically relevant features.
+The refined features are fused through a Conv2D projector that preserves both spatial and semantic information.
+A projection head with temporal positional embedding and layer normalization then yields hierarchical visual representations ${\boldsymbol{V}}^{hier} \in \mathbb{R}^{B \times s \times d}$ capturing multi-level cues.

 \textbf{Prior-aware coarse-to-fine decoding.} Motivated by principles of visual cognition and radiologists' diagnostic workflow, we propose a prior-aware coarse-to-fine decoding.
 Specifically, we first extract the condensed clinical context feature ${\boldsymbol{\bar{T} }}^{c}$ and the clinically informed spatiotemporal feature ${\boldsymbol{\bar{V}}}^{st}$ via Equations~(\ref{eq:percevior1}) and~(\ref{eq:percevior2}).
 These features are derived from the last hidden state of the text and vision encoders, and thus encode high-level semantics of patient clinical background and disease progression.
 We treat them as coarse-grained priors that offer a holistic overview for guiding subsequent fine-level decoding.
 We then enhance ${\boldsymbol{\bar{V}}}^{st}$ with hierarchical visual representations ${\boldsymbol{{V} }}^{hier}$ using the Perceiver architecture \cite{icml-2021-perceiver}, formulated as: